arbor-sim/arbor/doc/install/build_install.rst

 ln -sf /lib/x86_64-linux-gnu/libstdc++.so.6 ~/miniconda3/envs/arbor_test/bin/../lib/libstdc++.so.6

-#go to any working directory to try if you successfully installed arbor, by starting python and importing arbor
+#go to any working directory to try if you successfully installed arbor, by starting python and importing arbor.

+One thing to add here could be testing for the version, i.e.

+python -c 'import arbor; print(arbor.__version__)'

+should work without errors and print something like 0.91-dev.

 python
 import arbor